OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/service-fabric/service-fabric-diagnostic-how-to-use-elasticsearch.md

                     esListener = new ElasticSearchListener(configProvider, new FabricHealthReporter("ElasticSearchEventListener"));
                 }

-                // The ServiceManifest.XML file defines one or more service type names.
+                // hello ServiceManifest.XML file defines one or more service type names.
-                // Registering a service maps a service type name to a .NET type.
+                // Registering a service maps a service type name tooa .NET type.
                 // When Service Fabric creates an instance of this service type,
-                // an instance of the class is created in this host process.
+                // an instance of hello class is created in this host process.

                 ServiceRuntime.RegisterServiceAsync("Stateless1Type",
                     context => new Stateless1(context)).GetAwaiter().GetResult();